 #define GPIO_PULLUP 0x00000001U /*!< Pull-up activation */

-To use this button, we should configure the PA0 pin of GPIOA as a digital input pin.
+To use this button in our program, we need to configure the PA0 pin of GPIOA as a digital input pin.

-In the last tutorial, we learned to control these LEDs by configuring GPIO pins of PORTD as digital output pins.
-If you don’t know how to configure GPIO pins as a digital output pins, you should read that tutorial from this link:
+In the previous tutorial we learned how to control these four LEDs by configuring PD12–PD15 of PORTD as digital output pins.
+If you have not read that tutorial yet, start here:

-This code controls on-board LEDs of the STM32F4 board with an onboard push button.
-When you press and hold the push button, all four LEDs turn on (green, yellow, red, and blue).
-But as soon as you release the push button, LEDs turn off.
-This code gives you a demo to use GPIO pins of STM32F4 as digital output and digital input.
-For LEDs, we configure PORTD pins as digital output pins and for push-button PA0 pin as a digital input pin.
+The program below controls the onboard LEDs of the STM32F4 Discovery Board using the onboard push button.
+When you press and hold the button, all four LEDs (green, orange, red, and blue) turn on.
+As soon as you release the button, the LEDs turn off.
+This is a minimal but complete example of using STM32F4 GPIO pins simultaneously as digital output (LEDs on PORTD) and digital input (button on PA0).

 /* Code to control onboard LEDs of STM32F4 discovery board with onboard push button */